Xinhao33/Advent-of-Code-2022/README.md

 ## Day2

-try to establish 3 dictionary to simplify the complexity (first try with dictionary)
+try to establish 3 dictionaries to simplify the complexity (first try with dictionary)